stefanhaustein/quake2-libgdx-port/README.md

 # quake2-libgdx-port

+This is work in progres, *no platforms is fully working yet*.

+Status:

-Status: Desktop file donwload, extraction and conversion seems to work.
+ - 2016-06-10: Desktop file donwload, extraction and conversion seems to work.

 Demo (still playn code): http://quake2playn.appspot.com/